 A brunch charcuterie board arranged on a circular wooden board.
 Bread, cheese, hard boiled eggs, sliced apples, bacon and prosciutto cover the board.
 A bloody mary is nearby.

-This breakfast charcuterie board is inspired by European breakfast.
+This Breakfast Charcuterie is inspired by European breakfast.

 I love how easy it is to find international restaurants in most major cities in the United States now.
 With just a quick Google search, you can find Greek, Italian, Lebanese, Indian, Vietnamese and Thai food, and so much more.

-However, the one thing I don’t find here very often is a European brunch buffet.
+However, the one thing I don’t find here very often is a European brunch menu.
 The first meal of the day is actually one of my favorite things about vacationing in Europe.

 But, they mainly focus on simple small items such as breakfast cheese, charcuterie, fruit (I’ve even seen roasted grapes), honey, savory pastries, maybe small pieces of vegetarian quiche, and sometimes even salad.